Frederick Law Olmsted Jr.: McMillan Commission

 Under the leadership of John Charles Olmsted and Frederick Law Olmsted Jr., the Olmsted Brothers firm employed nearly 60 staff at its peak in the early 1930s.
 As the last surviving family member in the firm, Olmsted retired in 1949.

 Olmsted completed many important design projects in the nation's capital: the National Mall, Jefferson Memorial, White House grounds, and Rock Creek Park.
 These are now managed by the National Park Service.
 Olmsted also prepared the plan for Boston's metropolitan park system, including the Fenway; and a master plan for Cornell University in upstate New York.
 It featured a terrace-style 'master plan' layout, from which was constructed the large Arts Quad and Libe Slope.
-He took part in designing two early planned suburban communities: Forest Hills Gardens, Queens, in New York, and Roland Park, Baltimore, Maryland.
+He took part in designing two early planned suburban communities: Forest Hills Gardens, Queens, in New York as well as parts of Mayfield and Roland Park in Baltimore, Maryland.
 In addition, he worked on the Bok Tower Gardens in Lake Wales, Florida.

 Olmsted also worked internationally.
 His design for the Caracas Country Club (mid 1920s) in Venezuela drew from the natural scenery of the area.
 In the early 21st century, the Caracas Country Club is the only place in the city where it is possible to have a sense of the valley's original natural landscape.
 In the 1920s, he was asked to adapt the lands associated with the former haciendas Blandín, Lecuna, El Samán and La Granja into a residential golf club; Olmsted created a sensitive urban design and landscaping project.